International Mother Language Day: United Kingdom

 A replica of Dhaka's Shaheed Minar was built in London in 1999 in Altab Ali Park, Whitechapel.
 Members of the community come here to mark International Mother Language Day by laying wreaths and singing revolutionary songs.

 There is also a Shaheed Minar replica in Westwood, Greater Manchester.
 Community members come from across North England to mark International Mother Language Day at the monument.

+There is also an IMLM at Grangemoor Park in Cardiff.
+Its opening ceremony was held on 21 February 2019.

 Awards

 Linguapax Prize

 The Linguapax Prize is awarded annually on IMLD by the Linguapax Institute in Barcelona.
-The prize recognizes outstanding achievement in the preservation of linguistic diversity, the revitalization of linguistic communities and the promotion of multilingualism.
+The prize recognizes outstanding achievement in the preservation of linguistic diversity, the revitalization of linguistic communities, and the promotion of multilingualism.

 Ekushey Heritage Award

-The annual Ekushey Heritage Award, introduced in 2014 by the Bangladesh Heritage and Ethnic Society of Alberta (BHESA), recognizes outstanding achievement in fields such as education, social work and community service.
+The annual Ekushey Heritage Award, introduced in 2014 by the Bangladesh Heritage and Ethnic Society of Alberta (BHESA), recognizes outstanding achievement in fields such as education, social work, and community service.
 The award is announced on International Mother Language Day.

 Ekushey Youth Award

 The Ekushey Youth Award, introduced in 2015 by Alberta's Mahinur Jahid Memorial Foundation (MJMF) and announced on IMLD, is awarded annually to recipients who inspire youth in the fields of education, sports, youth activities, literature, and community service.
-The award is open Alberta residents.
+The award is open to Alberta residents.